joansenent/week-01-coursework/README.md

 Now there should be a copy of the 'week-01-coursework' repo under your account in GitHub.
 Next you need to clone this repo locally (to your machine) so that you can edit the files.

-In GitHub navigate to your copy of the repo and copy the clone url.
+In GitHub navigate to your copy of the 'week-01-coursework' repo (if you are not there already).
+Copy the clone url.

 Using the terminal\console on your machine, go to your main development directory.